malith-perera/EC/README.md

   printf("Name %s\n", student_list->var->name);
 }
 ```
-Go through the list one by one.
+Go through the student_list and get one by one student in the list.

 ## Welcome!
 > Not only these.
 EC does many things for you.
 For more information, manuals, tutorials, examples and binary downloads please follow the link below.
 Also you are warmly welcome to upgrade EC to the next level.
 Hope you will enjoy with EC programming.

-Be EC!
+Be EC !

 ![Logo, Extended C logo ](doc/logo.png)